vestrada64/Gobbler/README.md

 ## Unsolved Problems
 * Using web sockets for real time communication b/w clients and servers.
-* Having a feed of other user's Gobbles, basically a timeline.

 ## Future Enhancements
-* Being able to Regobble, favorite Gobbles, and comment on Gobbles.
+* Being able to ReGobble a Gobble.
+* Adding like functionality
-* Being able to search for another user and seeing their Gobbles.
+* Being able to search for another user.